berlin-ontopxd/ORCHESTRA-QTY/SECURITY.md

 - Preferred: GitHub Security Advisory for this repository
 - Ticket: https:

-Thank you for helping keep TitanBot safe.
+Thank you for helping keep OrchestraBot safe.